CPS-Cornell/course/docs/labs/Lab0/Lab0.md

 ```
 Loop through the 7 different values of N:
   Store the current time
+  Initialize a running sum to zero
   Loop from 1 to N:
     Declare first integer
     Declare second integer
-    Perform some floating point computation such as:
+    Perform some integer computation such as:
     Declare third integer = first integer + second integer
+    Add third integer to the running sum
-  Print the elapsed time for the inner loop
+  Print the elapsed time for the inner loop and the total sum
 ```
 4. Measure the execution time in both environments and record the results.
    - In Arduino IDE, use `millis()` to measure the time.